Does your office chair move around when you don’t want it to?

 The switch is often easier to move, although it’s still located on the wheel.
 You’ll have to lean down to use it, which can become inconvenient if you frequently need to lock and unlock the chair.

-If you want the wheels to move, you’ll need to lift your weight off the chair.
+If you want the casters to move, you’ll need to lift your weight off the desk chair.
 While easy to apply, some people find these brakes awkward to disengage because you have to physically move each time.

 When selecting hands-free brake casters, consider the following:

-- How easily does it fit onto the chair?
+- How easily does it fit onto the desk chair?